Avery-Levin/Avery-Levin.github.io/Components/hardwareMap/hardwareMap.md

 ## What would you use it for?

 The hardwareMap class is used to initializing every component of your robot into your code so you can control each of them.
 For example, for a DcMotor assigned to the variable `frontLeftMotor`, you would turn it on full power using `frontLeftMotor.power = 1.0`.
-Note how power for motors is stored as a double.
+Note how power for motors is stored as a Double.
 Overall, the hardwareMap class is vital to programming and it will be used extensively throughout your entire FTC programming career.